jfraymond/phitigra/README.md

   * [ipywidgets](https://github.com/jupyter-widgets/ipywidgets), for user interaction
   * [ipycanvas](https://github.com/martinRenou/ipycanvas), for the drawing

-Do not forget the following
+You might need the following
 ```
 jupyter nbextension enable --py widgetsnbextension
 ```
 after you install ipywidgets (see the [documentation](https://ipywidgets.readthedocs.io/en/latest/user_install.html)).

-_Note:_ Phitigra is not known to work with JupyterLab at the moment.
+_Note:_ phitigra is not known to work with JupyterLab at the moment.

 ## Installation